BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Bane of Kings
 - Stalk Unseen

-**ACTIVE/PASSIVE RULES**

-- **Smoke Bombs** `ACTIVE` - Throwing weapons with Strength 1.
+- **Smoke Bombs** `ACTIVE`

+Throwing weapons with Strength 1.
 Any target hit, but not slain, must immediately spend a point of Will or suffer the effects of the Transfix Magical Power, and have their Fight value halved until the End Phase of the turn.
 If Dalamyr rolls a 1 on the To Hit roll, then he has run out of supply and cannot use smoke bombs again for the rest of the game.

-- **Preternatural Agility** `ACTIVE` - Dalamyr can never be Trapped whilst still standing.
+- **Preternatural Agility** `ACTIVE`

+Dalamyr can never be Trapped whilst still standing.

 </div>